Skip to main content

 export USERDATA=./user-data

-5. Download the latest version of the Palette agent installation script.
+6. Download the latest version of the Palette agent installation script.
+There is a FIPS-compliant script, if needed.

 curl --location --output ./palette-agent-install.sh https://github.com/spectrocloud/agent-mode/releases/latest/download/palette-agent-install.sh

-If you have a dedicated or on-premises instance of Palette, use the command below to get the Palette's stylus version.
-Replace <palette-endpoint> with your Palette endpoint and <api-key> with your Palette API key.
+If you have a dedicated or on-premises instance of Palette, you need to identify the correct agent version and then download the corresponding version of the agent installation script.
+Use the command below and replace <palette-endpoint> with your Palette endpoint and <api-key> with your Palette API key to identify the version.

 curl --location --request GET 'https://<palette-endpoint>/v1/services/stylus/version' --header 'Content-Type: application/json' --header 'Apikey: <api-key>' | jq --raw-output '.spec.latestVersion.content | match("version: ([^\n]+)").captures[0].string'